bbarrows/workorders/README.md

 * Add First Last name to User
 * Use "First Last" (one cell) name in CSV instead of email

+To test this I created user:
+admin@admin.com
+with password:
+password

 Done: